Ghini’s goals and highlights¶

 Accession links Planting to Species

-Accessionrepresents the action of receiving plant material in the garden.
+Accessionrepresents the action of receiving this specific plant material in the garden.
 As such,

 Accessionis an abstract concept, it links physical living